developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/sapandroid/index.md

 ## Android Keyboard and DataWedge

 The SAP package disables keyboard input by default.
-Enterprise Browser supports disabling default SIP provided by Android platforms.
-Disable it by setting the `Config.xml` file attribute as below:
+Enterprise Browser supports disabling the Enterprise Keyboard layout selected as the default in the Android settings panel.
+Disable it by setting the `Config.xml` file parameter as shown below:

 <!-- 1/6/21- description changed to above per eng.
 [TUT-43505].